mamathaguntu/CMPE272-Ansible-Assignment/README.md

 “Hello World from centosX ” where X is 1 or 2 depending on which webserver.

-Include in the Ansible playbook, plays to deploy and un deploy the webserver resources.
+Include in the Ansible playbook,
+-plays to deploy.
+-undeploy the webserver resources.